Convert RTF to Properties

 Rich Text Format

-Document format developed by Microsoft that supports text formatting, fonts, colors, images, and basic layout.
-Widely supported across different platforms and word processors.
-Document Format Cross-Platform |
+Document format developed by Microsoft in 1987 for cross-platform document exchange.
+Supports text formatting, fonts, colors, and basic layout.
+Uses readable ASCII-based markup.
+Widely compatible across all word processors and platforms.
+Universal Format Cross-Platform |

 Properties